2018 UAMS Center for Diversity Affairs Annual Diversity Day

 CON will offer an interactive tour of the CON Innovative Practice Center, where nursing students practice and perfect their skills by engaging in hands on simulations.

-College of Health Professions (CHP) breakout sessions will task students to picture themselves and their future career in one of 24 programs offered in what is sometimes referred to as the allied health field.
+College of Health Professions (CHP) breakout sessions will task students to picture themselves and their future career in one of 17 programs offered in what is sometimes referred to as the allied health field.
 From working in a hospital setting to private practice, allied health professionals have variety of options to consider and this presentation will share just how students can begin the journey of joining the 5 million people in the U.S. who work in the field.
-CHP awards 29 certificates and degrees including 5 Certificates, 5 Associate degrees, 10 Bachelor’s degrees, 6 Master’s degrees, and 3 Doctorate’s degrees.
+CHP awards certificates and degrees including 1 Associate’s degrees, 9 Bachelor’s degrees, 2 Post-Bachelor’s certificates, 3 Master’s degrees, and 2 Doctoral degrees.

 CHP Advisors Session — Our two Student Service Specialist will provide advisors with additional information and guidance on the various admission requirements including the necessary prerequisite for each program, deadline dates, and tips on how to navigate the CHP website.